matthew42904/Fabric-ModPack/README.md

 # Fabric-ModPack
-This is where you will download the modpack. we use multimc.
-Download below this link in discord.
+This is where you will download the modpack.
+We use multimc.
+Download for multimc is in the relese tab.

 If you need help, send a ticket in the discord #ticket text chat and someone will try to help you or ask in the help chat if you want everyone in the server to try and help